Sumanth2377/RevvUp/README.md

-# Mech.io: Smart Vehicle Maintenance
+# RevvUp: Smart Vehicle Maintenance

-Welcome to Mech.io!
+Welcome to RevvUp!
 This is a Next.js application designed to help you manage your vehicle's maintenance schedule intelligently.
 It uses Firebase for backend services and Google's Generative AI (Genkit) to provide smart maintenance suggestions.

 This project was bootstrapped with [Firebase Studio](https://firebase.google.com/studio).